MENA Scholarship Programme (MSP)

 - the scholarship application is in line with the priority areas mentioned in the Country Focus Document.

-All courses will start between 23 February - 27 July 2021.
-Due to Covid-19, it is possible that the first part of the course will take place online between 23 February and 27 July 2021.
-The second part may take place in the Netherlands, once the situation allows face-to-face training again.
-It is also possible that courses will take place entirely online.
+Due to Covid-19, it is possible that the first part of a course will take place online and the second part in the Netherlands, once the situation allows face-to-face training again.
+It is also possible that courses will take place entirely online or face-to-face.
 All education institutions will do their utmost to host a part of the course in the Netherlands.

 How to apply